uvarc/rc-website/content/userinfo/rivanna/software/matlab.md

 nDim=400; # Dimension of matrix to create

 # Run Matlab single core program
-matlab -nodisplay -singleCompThread -r \
+matlab -nodisplay -r \
-"pcalc2Test1(${nLoops},${nDim},'${SLURM_JOB_ID}'); exit;"
+"pcalc2(${nLoops},${nDim},'${SLURM_JOB_ID}'); exit;"
 ```
 The option `-nodisplay` suppresses the Desktop interface and any attempt to run a graphical display.
-The -singleCompThread option is to ensure that all MATLAB built-in functions use only one thread on one core (cpu).
 Some MATLAB functions are capable of running on multiple cores.
 If your code uses linear algebraic operations, those can be multi-threaded across multiple cores, so you would need to request the additional cores in your slurm script.
 Unless you are sure you can use multiple cores effectively it's generally best to restrict your job to one core.

 The `;exit` is important to ensure that the job terminates when the computation is done.
-The example code `pcalc2Test1.m` is shown below.
+The example code `pcalc2.m` is shown below.
 Note that passing the `SLURM_JOB_ID` variable allows the function to save
 output to a job-specific filenames.

 ```
-function  [a]=pcalc2Test1(nloop,ndim,jobid)
+function  [a]=pcalc2(nloop,ndim,jobid)
 % Example using the parfor construct to calculate the maximum eignevalue
 % of a random ndim by ndim matrix nloops times
-% nloop: Number of time parfor loop should run
+% nloop: Number of times parfor loop should run
 % ndim: Dimension of the square matrix to create
-% jobid: Slurm job id number
+% jobid: Slurm job id number for unique file name

 if ischar(nloop) % checking data type on first input
     nloop=str2num(nloop);